shanudengre82/Basic_Codes/readme.md

     <h3>SHOW DATABASES;</h3>
     </div>

-2. To use a databases:
+2. To select a databases, use:
     <div align="center">
     <h3>USE database_name;</h3>
     </div>